 7. Yokote Snow Festival

-Yokote Snow Festival in Akita is a festival with a history of 450 years and is famous for about 100 large size kamakura.
+The Yokote Snow Festival in Akita Prefecture is a festival with a history of 450 years and is famous for about 100 large size kamakura.
 Each kamakura is about three meters high, and four or five people can stay inside.
-Local children invite tourists who come to see the festival inside the snow hut and serve them amazake and roasted rice cakes.
+Local children invite tourists who come to see the festival inside the snow huts and serve them amazake and roasted rice cakes.
 Even though a kamakura is made of snow, it is surprisingly warm inside.
-Eating and drinking to Japanese snacks in the winter wonder land is just a magical experience.
-In addition, in the schoolyard of the local elementary school and along the riverbank, there are a number of miniature kamakura made by local people.
-This scenery together with the wintery activities will be a fantastic and memorable experience for you.
+Eating and drinking Japanese snacks in a winter wonderland like atmosphere makes for a truly magical experience.
+In addition, in the schoolyard of the local elementary school and along the riverbank, there are a number of miniature kamakura made by the local people.
+This scenery together with the wintery activities is sure to be a fantastic and memorable experience.

 February 15th & 16th every year

-Kamakura rental: ¥3,000 for one hour for a group (advance booking is recommended).
+Kamakura rental: ¥3,000 for one hour for a group including mochi and amazake (advance booking is recommended)

 Yokote Snow Festival

-Zao, Yamagata Prefecture, is one of the most famous ski resorts in Japan, and also famous as a tourist destination where you can see “樹氷 (Juhyo)”.
-Juhyo is often called “snow monster” because of its appearance but it really is just a very rare natural phenomenon that can be seen only at some places in the world.
-The festival is more commonly known as the Zao Onsen Snow Monster Festival and takes place all over Zao Onsen Snow Resort, including on top of the mountain!
-You can take a ropeway that runs from Jyuhyo Kogen Station to the Jizoyama Station at the summit.
+Zao of Yamagata Prefecture, is one of the most famous ski resorts in Japan, and is also famous as a tourist destination where you can see “樹氷 (Juhyo)”.
+Juhyo is often called a “snow monster” because of its appearance, but it really is just a very rare natural phenomenon that can only be seen in a select few places in the world.
+The festival is more commonly known as the Zao Onsen Snow Monster Festival and takes place all over Zao Onsen Snow Resort, including the top of the mountain!
+You can take a ropeway that runs from Juhyo Kogen Station to the Jizoyama Station at the summit.
 You can see the snow monsters of Zao spread out all over the mountain area while you are on the ropeway.
-When you go there at night, you can enjoy seeing the Zao Snow Monsters lit up in the pitch-black darkness, creating a impressive winter world.
-Other activities held are Winter Hanabi (fireworks), projection displays and a torchlight ski descent.
+When you go there at night, you can enjoy seeing the Zao Snow Monsters lit up in the pitch-black darkness, creating an impressive winter world.
+Other activities held in the area are Winter fireworks, projection displays, and a torchlit ski descent.
 The festival is held from late December to March and the snow monsters are at their peak in February.

 Zao Juhyo Festival